-Abstract-Although cooperation generally increases the amount of resources available to a community of nodes, thus improving individual and collective performance, it also allows for the appearance of potential mistreatment problems through the exposition of one node's resources to others.
-We study such concerns by considering a group of independent, rational, self-aware nodes that cooperate using online caching algorithms, where the exposed resource is the storage at each node.
-Motivated by content networking applications-including Web caching, content delivery networks (CDNs), and peer-to-peer (P2P)-this paper extends our previous work on the offline version of the problem, which was conducted under a game-theoretic framework and limited to object replication.
-We identify and investigate two causes of mistreatment: 1) cache state interactions (due to the cooperative servicing of requests) and 2) the adoption of a common scheme for cache management policies.
-Using analytic models, numerical solutions of these models, and simulation experiments, we show that online cooperation schemes using caching are fairly robust to mistreatment caused by state interactions.
-To appear in a substantial manner, the interaction through the exchange of miss streams has to be very intense, making it feasible for the mistreated nodes to detect and react to exploitation.
-This robustness ceases to exist when nodes fetch and store objects in response to remote requests, that is, when they operate as Level-2 caches (or proxies) for other nodes.
-Regarding mistreatment due to a common scheme, we show that this can easily take place when the "outlier" characteristics of some of the nodes get overlooked.
-This finding underscores the importance of allowing cooperative caching nodes the flexibility of choosing from a diverse set of schemes to fit the peculiarities of individual nodes.
-To that end, we outline an emulation-based framework for the development of mistreatment-resilient distributed selfish caching schemes.
+Although cooperation generally increases the amount of resources available to a community of nodes, thus improving individual and collective performance, it also allows for the appearance of potential mistreatment problems through the exposition of one node's resources to others.
+We study such concerns by considering a group of independent, rational, self-aware nodes that cooperate using on-line caching algorithms, where the exposed resource is the storage at each node.
+Motivated by content networking applications - including web caching, CDNs, and P2P - this paper extends our previous work on the off-line version of the problem, which was conducted under a game-theoretic framework, and limited to object replication.
+We identify and investigate two causes of mistreatment: (1) cache state interactions (due to the cooperative servicing of requests) and (2) the adoption of a common scheme for cache management policies.
+Using analytic models, numerical solutions of these models, as well as simulation experiments, we show that on-line cooperation schemes using caching are fairly robust to mistreatment caused by state interactions.
+To appear in a substantial manner, the interaction through the exchange of miss-streams has to be very intense, making it feasible for the mistreated nodes to detect and react to exploitation.
+This robustness ceases to exist when nodes fetch and store objects in response to remote requests, i.e., when they operate as Level-2 caches (or proxies) for other nodes.
+Regarding mistreatment due to a common scheme,